kinist/OSRestoreBackup/README.md

 - Two backup modes:
   - Custom backup: Excludes system six directories
   - Full backup: Includes all directories including system six directories
-- Automatic exclusion of all Junction points
+- Automatically detect and exclude all Junction points (if a directory itself is a Junction, an empty directory with the same name will be created in the backup, along with a JUNCTION_INFO.txt description file)
 - Detailed logging system
 - Administrator privilege check
 - UTF-8 encoding support